CLR Full Form - Credit Loss Ratio

 Where:

-Total Outstanding Loans: The total value of all loans issued by the institution at a specific time.
+- Total Outstanding Loans: Total value of all loans issued.

 Significance of Credit Loss Ratio